 Make sure you get the names and contact information for anyone who saw the incident.
 Witnesses play a large role in police brutality cases.
 Also, seek medical attention as soon as possible.
 You’ll need medical personnel to document your injuries.
 Finally, call a police brutality lawyer as soon as you can.

 Moreover, you should write down everything you can remember about the incident.
 Include why the police officer stopped you or came to your location and as much as you can remember of what happened and what was said.
 Try to pinpoint when the incident escalated, if it did.
 In some cases, such as fraudulent evidence, the situation may not have escalated to verbal and/or physical words and actions.

 Contact a Police Brutality Lawyer

 If you believe you have been a victim of police brutality, contact Morgan & Morgan as soon as possible.
 For more than 30 years, we’ve been fighting for the rights of victims across the country.
 Our proven track record, expertise, and reach ensures you’re getting the best possible service and results.
-With over 400 lawyers and 50 offices nationwide, we have the resources to provide you with the representation you deserve.
-Contact us today and schedule a free case evaluation.
+With over 500 lawyers and 50 offices nationwide, we have the resources to provide you with the representation you deserve.
+Fill out a free case evaluation today.